The 2023 Grant Application Cycle is now open.

 - Letter(s) of commitment from department chair(s) (and external collaborator(s) if relevant)

-- Institutional IRB support document or waiver (from each institution involved in study)
+- IRB approval, exemption or evidence of submission (from each institution involved in study)

 - Approval by osteopathic college or hospital research office (from each institution involved in study)

 Proposals will be reviewed by a panel of National Academy of Osteopathic Medical Educators (NAOME) Fellows.

 Priority will be given to projects that provide the potential for inter-institutional collaboration.
 Proposals with specific, feasible strategies for continuing or sustaining the project/activity beyond the grant period will also be given preference.